 "They did amazing presentations that I photographed (see below).
 At the end we did a 'balancing the scales of justice exercise.'
-Students came away from this with a real understanding of the legal status of the tribes and the political, economic, and cultural forces that led to the treaties."
+Students came away from this with a real understanding of the legal status of the tribes and the political, economic, and cultural.
+Now we look back and see numerous changes over the years.